shellinvictus/GriffonAD/README.md

 - `--fromv`: from vulnerable users (NP users (only unprotected users), password not required,  and kerberoastable users)
-- `--test`: test paths from a user
+- `--from USER`: test paths from a user
 - `--rights`: this is a flag to add with previous options.
 It allows you to view rights instead of actions in paths (an action is prefixed by `::`)
 - `--onlyadmin`: display only paths to domain admin (paths prefixed by the